Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Non-commutative quantum mechanics

-We remark that our generalized commutation relations are distinct from the ones used in \cite{bertolami-aragao}-\cite{buisseret}.
-In \cite{bertolami-aragao}-\cite{buisseret} the momenta do not commute with the coordinates.
-And according to \cite{bertolami-aragao} such a phase-space non-commutativity gives rise to a modification of the Planck's constant, whereas \cite{banerjee} argues that this is not needed.
-Nevertheless, according to \cite{bertolami-aragao_2}, those approaches are in fact physically equivalent, differing only in the manner one defines the non-commutative parameters.
+In order to implement quantum physics we need to introduce the observables and the evolution equation.
+The position observables can be introduced by means of the left-action of $\,\mathbb{R}_{\theta}^{3}\,$ on itself, while the momenta $\,\hat{p}_{i}\,$ commute with each other and are canonically conjugated to the position operators.
+The phase-space commutation relations then read \be [{\hat x}_{i},{\hat x}_{j}]=i\theta_{ij}\,,\qquad[{\hat p}_{i},{\hat p}_{j}]=0\,,\qquad[{\hat p}_{i},{\hat x}_{j}]=-i\hbar\delta_{ij}\,. \ee We remark that our phase-space commutation relations are distinct from the ones used in \cite{Bertolami:2005jw}-\cite{Buisseret:2007qd}, where not only the coordinates, but also the momenta are non-commutative.
+According to \cite{Bertolami:2005jw}, such a phase-space non-commutativity leads to a modification of the Planck's constant, whereas \cite{Banerjee:2006jb} argues that this is not needed.
+Nevertheless, according to \cite{Bertolami:2005ud}, those approaches are in fact physically equivalent, differing only in the manner one defines the non-commutative parameters.
+On the other hand, according to \cite{Bertolami:2005jw,Govaerts:2007hi}, the type of phase-space algebra studied in \cite{Bertolami:2005jw}-\cite{Buisseret:2007qd} can be led to the canonical form by means of an appropriate change of variables.
+Moreover, this change of variables is not unique, as showed in \cite{Bastos:2006ps}.